 Rotary Vane Technology

-The rotary vane air-end cylinder is the core of Pneumofore’s technology.
-This enduring and proven design offers a wider range of benefits than other single-stage air compressor and vacuum pump types, such as screw or liquid ring.
-Pneumofore has optimized its functionality and improved its performance for nearly a century.
+The enduring Rotary Vane design offers a wider range of benefits than other compressor and vacuum pump types, such as screw or liquid ring.
+Pneumofore has optimized the functionality of the Rotary Vane technology and improved its performance since 1923.

 HOW IT WORKS

-The Pneumofore rotary vane air-end comes in compressor or vacuum pump versions that have only slight differences.
+The Pneumofore rotary vane air-end comes in compressor or vacuum pump versions which slightly differ.
 The basic principle is the same for both.
 The air-end consists of several sliding blades set into a rotor which turns on an eccentric axis within a static, air-tight cylinder.
 When the rotor turns, the centrifugal force causes the blades to slide and extend out of the rotor’s longitudinal grooves.
 In their extended state, these blades function like vanes that adjust to the cylinder’s shape as they are driven by the rotor.

 FEATURES & BENEFITS